FAR-Lab/Rerun/README.md

 # Overview

 **Rerun** allows the user to record and play back activities from a VR scene.
-It is built on top of the Ultimate Replay 2.0 (**UR**) asset from Unity's Asset Store.
+It is built on top of the [Ultimate Replay 2.0](https://assetstore.unity.com/packages/tools/camera/ultimate-replay-2-0-178602) (**UR**) asset from Unity's Asset Store.

 This repository is meant to be used as **a git submodule inside the Assets folder of a Unity Project**.
-See the Rerun Sample Project as an example of how Rerun can be used.
+See the [Rerun Sample Project](https://github.com/FAR-Lab/Rerun-Sample-Project) as an example of how Rerun can be used within a project.

 Extending Rerun requires knowledge of UR.
 See UR's user guide and samples for more information.